haroonwaves/ramifyjs/app/content/docs/api/query.md

 #### `where(criteria)`

-Match fields by equality (or inclusion for array values).
+Match fields by strict equality (deep equality for arrays).

 **Example:**